The Travels of Marco Polo: Role of the Dominican Order

 Apparently, from the very beginning Marco's story aroused contrasting reactions, as it was received by some with a certain disbelief.
 The Dominican father Francesco Pipino was the author of a translation into Latin, Iter Marci Pauli Veneti in 1302, just a few years after Marco's return to Venice.
 Francesco Pipino solemnly affirmed the truthfulness of the book and defined Marco as a "prudent, honoured and faithful man".
 In his writings, the Dominican brother Jacopo d'Acqui explains why his contemporaries were skeptical about the content of the book.
 He also relates that before dying, Marco Polo insisted that "he had told only a half of the things he had seen".

 According to some recent research of the Italian scholar Antonio Montefusco, the very close relationship that Marco Polo cultivated with members of the Dominican Order in Venice suggests that local fathers collaborated with him for a Latin version of the book, which means that Rustichello's text was translated into Latin for a precise will of the Order.

 Since Dominican fathers had among their missions that of evangelizing foreign peoples (cf. the role of Dominican missionaries in China and in the Indies), it is reasonable to think that they considered Marco's book as a trustworthy piece of information for missions in the East.
 The diplomatic communications between Pope Innocent IV and Pope Gregory X with the Mongols were probably another reason for this endorsement.
 At the time, there was open discussion of a possible Christian-Mongol alliance with an anti-Islamic function.
 In fact, a Mongol delegate was solemnly baptised at the Second Council of Lyon.
 At the council, Pope Gregory X promulgated a new Crusade to start in 1278 in liaison with the Mongols.

 Contents

 The Travels is divided into four books.
 Book One describes the lands of the Middle East and Central Asia that Marco encountered on his way to China.
 Book Two describes China and the court of Kublai Khan.
 Book Three describes some of the coastal regions of the East: Japan, India, Sri Lanka, South-East Asia, and the east coast of Africa.
 Book Four describes some of the then-recent wars among the Mongols and some of the regions of the far north, like Russia.
 Polo's writings included descriptions of cannibals and spice-growers.

+It contains the first systematic description of Russia.
+Although Polo never actually visited Russia, he received supplementary information about the country from officials at the khan's court.
+In addition, he encountered Russians during his travels.
+In a manuscript written in 1470, the chapter dedicated to Russia is more comprehensive than that in the more widely circulated Franco-Italian manuscript found in the Bibliotheque Nationale.
+In addition to a general description, it describes the climate and social customs of the Russians in detail.
+Polo was also the first Western European to describe their appearance: "they are [...] quite handsome, both the men and the women, for they are all white and fair".